-The York Pioneer and Historical Society, the oldest historical society in Ontario, and possibly in all of Canada, has a long and proud history beginning on April 17, 1869, with a gathering of gentlemen at the Mechanics’ Institute, at the corner of Church and Adelaide Streets in Toronto.
+The York Pioneer and Historical Society, the oldest historical society in Ontario has a long and proud history beginning on April 17, 1869, with a gathering of gentlemen at the Mechanics’ Institute, at the corner of Church and Adelaide Streets in Toronto.
 A few months later the York Pioneers Association was founded under the leadership of Richard Oates, with Colonel Richard Lippincott Denison as the first president.
 The membership fee was $l.00 and limited to gentlemen who lived in Toronto when it was still the Town of York, and who were nominated and seconded by adherents in good standing.
 The purpose of the York Pioneers was “to keep alive reminiscences of a primitive day and of making collections of them before they became lost”.

 Within the first decade the Pioneers were doing much more than “keeping reminiscences alive” for, when they learned that the farmhouse built in 1794 on the Don River near present day Queen Street by John Scadding, ( Lieutenant-Governor John Graves Simcoe’s estate manager) was to be demolished, they went into action.
 They received permission to dismantle, remove and reconstruct the log building in August of 1879 on the grounds of the first Industrial Exhibition, now the Canadian National Exhibition.
 It was furnished with artifacts donated by the Pioneers and descendants of other local families and opened as a museum.
 The second Thursday of the Industrial Exhibition each year was designated “Pioneers and Old Settlers’ Day” with special programmes and demonstrations of skills and crafts that their ancestors, those early settlers in York and York Township, would have needed to survive and prosper.